 by Susan Stephenson, www.thebookchook.com

 Guessing games are fun.
 Kids love them, whether they be part of home, school or library activities.
-With Children's Book Week 2013 fast approaching in Australia, I want to share some of my favourites, as well as many suggested by several of the wonderful Teacher Librarians I know.
+I want to share some of my favourites, as well as many suggested by several of the wonderful Teacher Librarians I know.
 Most of these are best for upper primary-aged children and older.
 If you feel like having a guess, or adding extra ideas, please do so in comments.

 One simple but powerful idea to engage kids in thinking about a book, a theme or a lesson is to have a mystery object.
 This could be wrapped, giving children some shape clues, or in a bag, where a blindfolded child must feel the object to guess what it is.
 In the library, this works well with brown paper-covered books, and clues may surround the book in a display area.
 Clues can be written, or other objects or images, maybe even audio or video clips, or a combination.